 I graduated from Drake University in 2012 and have been working at Coaching Actuaries ever since.
 I'm equal parts actuary, math geek, amateur baker, and Harry Potter nerd, not necessarily in that order.
 I love answering questions about how to prepare for an exam or which exam to take next!

-MAS-I is offered 2 times per year, once in the spring and once in the fall.
+MAS-I is offered 2 times per year, once in the Spring (usually April) and once in the Fall (usually October).

 Questions related to these concepts will appear the most on the exam.

 CAS exams like MAS-I have a 'guessing adjustment' that will deduct one-quarter of the point for incorrect answers, unlike the SOA.
 There is no penalty for leaving a question blank.